-What’s happening on the new mobility scene in France in 2011?
+What’s happening on the new mobility scene in France?
 Here you have, in French but with good subtitles, an interview by one of the outstanding political innovators in the field of sustainable transport policy and practice in France.
-Roland Ries is serving his second term as mayor of Strasburg, and at the same time heads up the national transport political group GART.
+Roland Ries is serving his second term as mayor of Strasbourg, and at the same time heads up the national transport political group GART.
 He also, by the way, as a member of the French Senate drafted the law defining carsharing in France, thus opening up a part of the way to more and better carsharing nation-wide.
 Spend three minutes with this short video to get a feel for what the leading edge in France is thinking and doing about transport in cities.
 You will quickly see that this is a world-level message.
-Play it for your mayor and talk to her about it.
+Play the video for your mayor and talk to her about it.

-Interview with Roland Ries: Cyclist, Senator and Mayor of Strasburg
+Interview with Roland Ries: Cyclist, Senator and Mayor of Strasbourg

 The Three Pillars: Pincers.
 Consistency.
 Continuity.

 1. Pincers: Starting already in the late eighties, a strong political and local consensus began to emerge in the city around the understanding that in order to deal in an efficient, economic and just way with the growing problems of traffic, environment, fair access and quality of life in the city and its surrounding region, a new kind of public policy was going to have to be fashioned on the base of a dynamic “pincer” policy involving the orchestration of a certain combination of policy carrots and policy sticks.
 Together providing the vital building blocks of the city’s steady move to sustainable mobility.